stratokumulus/proxmox-k3s-setup/Readme.md

 - a Dell R620 (2x E5-2680v2 12 cores, 192GB, 4x 600GB)
 - a Dell R630 (2x E5-2698v4 20 cores, 192G B, 8x 600 GB)

 I'm constantly deploying new Kubernetes flavors, just to be able to study them, but each deployment takes time (OpenShift !
 I'm looking at you).
 And I don't want both my hypervisors to be running every day, 24x7, so I need a way to deploy my environments automatically, along with the deployment of the Kubernetes workload.
 The second part is fairly easy if the kubeconfig points to the right cluster, a nice `kubectl apply -f` and presto, the workload is installed.
+Use a vault when going to prod !
+Never let your password in clear text in prod !
+Do I have to tell you everything ???

 But what about the cluster config ?